tenbergen/CPRTool/README.md

 ![image](https://user-images.githubusercontent.com/60359581/216741360-346c6c24-f180-4387-a94b-4a3456bcd3f1.png)
 ![image](https://user-images.githubusercontent.com/60359581/216741371-23390934-6375-405e-9436-2bd9fe7baee8.png)

 **Step 4:** Go to the `scripts` folder in the root directory and run the `run-frontend-proxy.sh` shell script.
+If running on an Apple Silicon Mac, run the `run-frontend-proxy-m1.sh` script instead.
 If you haven't already, also run the `mongo-init.sh` shell script afterwards.

 **Step 5:** You can now run microservices independently.
 Simply go to the root of each backend microservice where the `pom.xml` file is located and run `mvn liberty:dev` to start the microservice.
 To run the frontend service, go to the folder located at `CSC480-22S/frontend` and run `mvn process-resources liberty:dev` to start the frontend service.
 You will be able to reach the front end at `http://localhost:3000`.